 As students begin to learn more idioms, a new challenge can be to bring in short stories.
 Instead of being given idioms alone, they can be incorporated into short stories.
 Then, students can identify the idiom and the meaning.
 As an extra challenge, students can even write their own short stories with idioms!
 To build relationships, they can even share stories with each other and have classmates find idioms in each story.

 Students often love idiom examples for kids task cards!
 Whether working on them independently or in small groups, they are engaging and can fill any amount of class time.
 For instance, Idiom Task Cards is an incredible resource to use.
 Here, students have 36 task cards with three different question types.
 Even better, 67 idioms are included!
 Additionally, Idiom BOOM Cards are another great resource to include.
 Here, there are 41 task cards to help students practice in a variety of formats.
 After completing these resources, students are going to feel so knowledgeable when hearing idioms.
+If you need to know more about Boom Cards click here!

 If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
 By joining Kirsten’s Kaboodle, you will also receive FREE idiom task cards!